silversub/terraform/provider/vpc-infrastructure-resources.md

 ### Import
 {: #address-prefix-import}

-The resource can be imported using using the VPC ID and VPC address prefix ID.
+The resource can be imported by using the VPC ID and VPC address prefix ID.

 ```
 terraform import ibm_is_vpc_address_prefix.example <vpc_ID>/<address_prefix_ID>